 Date of Authorship for this Version

 Efrat, Asif, "Governing Guns, Opposing Opium: A Theory of Internationally Regulated Goods" (2008).
 Cornell Law Faculty Working Papers.
-Paper 41.
+41.